 Regulations to exclude stock from waterbodies

-We have introduced regulations to exclude stock from waterbodies (dairy and beef cattle, pigs and deer).
+The Government introduced regulations to exclude stock from waterbodies (dairy and beef cattle, pigs and deer) in 2020.

 Improving freshwater at a catchment level

 Almost every catchment in New Zealand is at risk from human activity in one way or another.

 - national level information to enable targeting of regulation, investment and potentially other interventions as envisaged by the Land and Water Forum